fast.genomicscompare 6,575 genera of bacteria & archaea

 Once the homologs are identified, fast.genomics can quickly show:

-(These examples are for a putative 3-ketoglycoside hydrolase, ING2E5A_RS06865.
+(These examples are for a putative 3-ketoglycoside lyase, ING2E5A_RS06865.
 This family of proteins was formerly known as DUF1080.)

 A database for each order